shobhit/Extended-jsonlint/README.md

 Json validator, formatter, make links clickable, opens them in a new tab and also renders images.

+Javascript Compressor on twitter bootstrap

+minify your JS files

 `Works in browser, open the file in browser, copy paste your json in the textarea and press validate.`